kefayuan/kefayuan.github.io/ProblemSolvingUsingJava/twopointers.md

 Fast-slow-pointers can be used to detect cycle problem.
 Left-right-pointers is more ofte used in string and array problem.
 Sliding-window-pointers can solve most of substring problem.
 Illustraion for fast-slow-pointers, left-right-pointers, and sliding-window-pointers

-The basic idea for using two pointers:
+The basic idea for using fast and slow pointers:
-1. initial locations
+1. initial locations.
-2. move strategy
+2. move strategy.
-3. exit conditions for iteration
+3. exit conditions for iteration.

 # Fast-Slow-Pointers
 The two pointers move from the same side.
 One moves fast, while the other move slow, e.g. the fast pointer move 2 steps each time, and the slow just 1 step.
 Both pointers move with the different move strategy until the two pointers point to the same element or other exit conditions.

+### Solution Templates
+1. initial locations, usually slow = 0, fast = 1 for the index.
+2. move strategy, e.g, slow++, fast +=2.
+3. exit conditions for iteration, in most cases, the fast pointer catch up the slow pointer.

 ### Problem Types
  * detect if a list contians cycle
  * if a list contains cycle, find the start location of the cycle